direct to content

 History

-The 'Alphen' was a flute in the service of the VOC.
+The Alphen was a flute in the service of the Dutch East India Company (VOC).

-She began her first voyage on April 16, 1663, from Texel to Batavia.
+She began her first outward voyage from Texel to Batavia on April 16th, 1663, for the VOC chamber of Amsterdam.
 Subsequently, the ship remained in Asia until October 1667 before returning to the Netherlands on May 18, 1668.

+At that moment, the Third Anglo-Dutch War was in full swing.
 To strike the British, the Dutch fleet attacked wherever possible.
 Thus, a Dutch naval squadron led by General Jacob de Gens had attacked Saint Helena.
 The English defenses were weak.
-The Dutch captured the island on January 1, 1673, without much resistance.
+The Dutch captured the island on January 1st, 1673, without much resistance.
+The English governor Anthony Beale fled to Brazil.

 Description